protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ## Quick tour of Cadence

-Like Solidity language for Ethereum, we use [Cadence][cadence] language to code smart contracts, transactions, and scripts on Flow.
+Like Solidity language for Ethereum, Flow uses [Cadence][cadence] language to code smart contracts, transactions, and scripts on Flow.
 Cadence's design is inspired by the [Rust][rust] and [Move][move] languages.
 In Cadence, the runtime tracks when a resource is being *moved* from a variable to the next and makes sure it can never be mutually accessible in the program.

 The three types of Cadence program you will be writing are [contracts](contract), [transactions][transaction], and [scripts][script].